studlinnth6233/13-map-reduce-collect/README.md

 Don't worry, the method stubs are given already!
 The UML is only meant to keep the signatures in mind while you're reading the spec.

-The first two tasks are the implementation of the methods
+The first two tasks are the implementation of the methods:

 * `calculateSourceAppStats`
 * `calculateTweetsBySourceApp`